ItsMonarch04/crash-course/docs/sim.md

 local linearizable read. `stale-read` records tagged local observations and checks them only against the reported applied watermark after TTL filtering.

+The `corruption` profile is the transport counterpart.
+It installs one corrupt frame, one truncated frame, one rechecksummed-but-malformed CCRP body, and one replay of a previously sent frame on the same directed link, so every decoder rejection path is reached in a single run.
+A replayed frame carries whatever bytes were last on the wire, so a duplicate of a corrupted frame is a modelled drop rather than a host invariant violation.

 Persistent storage faults are explicit scenario data as well: `EnospcFrom` rejects later space-growing writes, `DiskQuota` caps the simulated allocated bytes, and `BitRotAtRest` flips one byte immediately after its selected fsync.